grainywithacrack/grainywithacrack/README.md

 - 👋 Hi, I’m @grainywithacrack
-- 👀 I’m interested in video editing
+- 🎞️ interested in Photography and video editing
 - 🌱 I’m currently learning coding
 - 📫 How to reach me: insta: @yashika.raf